 WMYSA takes very seriously all negative interactions between parents, players, coaches, spectators and officials.
-Despite efforts involving rule changes and increased communications, all too often someone seems to set off a chain of events which can escalate into something no one is proud to have been a part.
+Despite efforts involving rule changes and increased communications, all too often someone seems to set off a chain of events which may escalate into something no one is proud to have been a part.

 WMYSA is dedicated to providing an environment where the players are free to play and develop.
 This is not possible when there are unnecessary distractions coming from the benches and even the spectator side of the field.
 This behavior is discouraging officials from wanting to officiate and more importantly setting a bad example for the children to follow.

-- Incorporating the National Respect Campaign.
+· WMYSA incorporated the ideals of the National Respect Campaign.
 Officials will now rate each team, its players and spectators on a scale of 1-5 at each game based on sportsmanship.
 Club averages will be posted on the website and clubs will be provided team breakdowns twice a season.

 · WMYSA board members and staff will make more appearances at matches to monitor.

-- WMYSA will be offering free conflict resolution training to coaches and referees.
+· WMYSA will be offering free conflict resolution training to coaches and referees.

 · WMYSA can host parent webinars to learn how better deal with coach & game frustration